 I also read up on the psychology of dating — I wanted to learn from my mistakes so I wouldn’t repeat them.
 And learn I did.
 Here’s a partial list of the errors I made:

-I was giving her all the emotional benefits of being in a relationship, but it was a one-way street — she didn’t have to do anything to earn them.
+I Was Her Emotional Crutch I was giving her all the emotional benefits of being in a relationship, but it was a one-way street — she didn’t have to do anything to earn them.
 I was her emotional placeholder until she could find her dream guy.
+This is a common mistake that often leads to getting friendzoned, as I later learned.

 I Was Too Nice